darren24/ECG-Heartbeat-Classification/README.md

 ## Web App
 A web application was developed to provide an easy-to-use interface for users to interact with the ECG heartbeat classification model.
 Users can upload their ECG data files and get real-time predictions of the ECG beat types.
+To check out the Web app go to link ## https://ecgbeat.herokuapp.com

 ## Dependencies
 Python 3.7+